eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 - One local server instance, either a physical server or a virtual machine with at least 4 CPUs, 10 GB [RAM] and 20 GB storage
 - Your local system should run a Linux Version (Debian or Ubuntu 22.04 or higher are recommended)
 - You need super user privileges (either root access or the right to use sudo)
-- The above tools should be installed (Docker, Kubernetes, Kubectl, Minikube, Helm and Browser)
+- The above tools should be installed (Docker, Kubernetes, Kubectl, Minikube, Helm and Browser, X-Environment)

 ### Access to the Internet